A medical professional reviews software as a medical device (SaMD) on a tablet.

 By adhering to robust verification and validation processes, SaMD developers can ensure that their software meets regulatory standards, allowing for legal compliance and effective risk management.
 A requirements traceability matrix (RTM) is a common tool used to map these connections.
 This end-to-end view makes it easier to manage changes, conduct impact analyses, and confidently prepare for audits, knowing you can justify every aspect of your SaMD’s design.

-Develop Clear Testing Protocols
+Establish Clear and Repeatable Testing Protocols

 While your validation plan outlines what you’re going to test, your testing protocols define exactly how you’ll do it.
 These are the detailed, step-by-step instructions your team will follow to execute each test.
 Clear, unambiguous protocols are essential for producing reliable and repeatable results, which form the evidence for your regulatory submission.